janaSunrise/janaSunrise/README.md

 ### Let's know about me 🤗

 Hey there! 👋 I'm Sunrit Jana, A 16 y/o developer from India.
 Obsessed with Maths, Tech, Science and more!
-Currently I'm Learning Python, Machine learning, Web development, C++ and Cyber Security!
+Currently, I'm Learning Python, Machine learning, Web development, C++ and Cyber Security!
 I'm interested in learning Full Stack web development, Rust language, and more.
 I love not only to code, but also building, learning and exploring new things, crossing things off my bucket list, and several hobbies, and goals that I want to love to do!
 Trying to learn, build and share something new every day, and Becoming better every day✌️

 I am also more passionate about building real-life projects, and I create projects to help with